mike1201/Spooky-Author-Identification/README.md

-H1 = Objective : Predict the author of excerpts by Edgar Allan Poe, Mary Shelley, and HP Lovecraft.
+H1 = "Objective : Predict the author of excerpts by Edgar Allan Poe, Mary Shelley, and HP Lovecraft."

 Used Model : “CNN, LSTM, FASTTEXT, XG-Boost”